elizkavalenka/Food/README.md

 When ordering, the user data stored in the database on the server.

+The site also has a countdown timer until the end of the discount.

 All interactive elements are created using **JavaScript**, without the use of libraries and frameworks